 First Concert: Lynard Skynard and Zac Brown Band

 What is your favorite type of candy?
-Anything sour apple flavored.
+Anything sour apple flavored

 Hometown: Lemont, IL